-NEW!
-I’m happy to announce my new book Fair Isle Weekend will be open for pre-orders on Monday September 29!
-I’ll take you along on a magical trip to Fair Isle, the most remote inhabited island in the UK.
-The isle is famous for its bird life and, of course, its traditional color work knitting.
-I designed a small collection, based on what I’d take with me when going for a visit!
+Come along with me on a magical trip to Fair Isle, the most remote inhabited island in the UK.
+The isle is famous for its bird life and, of course, its traditional colorwork knitting.
+What do you bring when visiting Fair Isle?
+I’ve included patterns for what I’d take with me when going for a visit!
 8 patterns, ranging from small projects like wristlets to yoked sweaters.
 All are designed using Shetland wool yarn and inspired by the traditional Fair Isle knitting style.
-In addition to the patterns, you’ll also meet a Fair Isle lass Vivian Ross-Smith and her best friend designer Ella Gordon, who modeled the knitwear and each contribute an essay!
+In addition to the patterns, you’ll meet a Fair Isle lass artist Vivian Ross-Smith and her best friend, designer Ella Gordon, who modeled the knitwear and each contributed an essay!
 I also tell you a bit about the deep-rooted traditions of Fair Isle knitting.
 Be transported to the windswept island!

 200 Fair Isle Motifs

 A collection of 200 life-sized swatches organized by row count and stitch count, making it easy to find one suitable for your needs.
-Each swatch is accompanied by 4 charts:
+Each swatch is accompanied by four charts:

 - an old-style black and white chart making the pattern easy to visualize,